RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/4_component/09_Source.en.md

 ### Source Component Behavior
-The file specified in the outputFile of the Source component during project execution If it is in a directory, the Source component does nothing.
+If the file specified in the outputFile of the Source component exists in the directory at project execution time, the Source component does nothing and terminates normally.
-Terminates normally.

-If the file does not exist and upload on demand is enabled, The file upload dialog appears in the browser
-The file uploaded by the user is treated as outputFile.
+If the file does not exist and upload on demand is enabled, a file upload dialog appears in the browser and the file uploaded by the user is treated as output files.

 ![img](./img/upload_source_file_dialog.png "upload source file dialog")